chiragmatkar/web_scrappers/santabanta/README.md

 See the source code for more details.

 **<h3>Spiders</h3>**
-There are 2 spiders in this project wallpapers and images
+There are 2 spiders in this project for  wallpapers(santbanta) and image gallery (santabanta2)

 **<h5>wallpapers</h5>**
 This spider scraps High Definition wallpapers